Trick or Treat (1952 film): Plot

-The film opens with the song "Trick or Treat for Halloween", the lyrics of which tell the film's moral – one must be generous on Halloween or face trouble.
+The film opens with the song "Trick or Treat for Halloween", the lyrics of which tell the film's moral - one must be generous on Halloween or face trouble.

-One Halloween night, Witch Hazel observes Huey, Dewey, and Louie trick-or-treating.
+One Halloween night, a witch named Hazel takes great joy in scaring bats on a clock tower and a cat on fence.
+But then she gets scared by a jack-o'-lantern and hides behind a tree.
+The jack-o-lantern turns out to be part of Huey, Dewey, and Louie’s costumes as they go trick-or-treating.
 When the trio goes to their uncle Donald Duck's house, Donald decides to prank the boys (giving them a "trick" instead of a treat).
-So instead of giving them candy, he intentionally puts firecrackers in their bags, then pulls a string that dumps a bucket of water on their heads.
+Instead of giving them candy, he puts firecrackers in their bags and then pulls a string that dumps a bucket of water on their heads.
 After Donald bids farewell to the boys, the discouraged nephews go and sit on the curb.

-But Hazel, who was watching the drama unfold, approaches the boys and tries to encourage them.
-When she discovers that they believe in witches, she offers to help them get their treats from Donald after all.
-At first, she tries to convince Donald herself, but he skeptically retorts, yanks on her stretchy nose, and pranks her as well with a bucket of water, not believing she is a real witch.
-Realizing that the job may be harder than she anticipated, Hazel tells the boys she will use her magic for this situation.
-In another location, a scene paying homage to Shakespeare's Macbeth shows Hazel and the nephews concocting a magic potion, adding somewhat more whimsical ingredients than the Three Witches in Macbeth (such as, "Eye of needle, tongue of shoe, hand of clock that points at two!", etc).
+Hazel, who was watching the drama unfold, approaches the boys and tells them that she saw the whole thing.
+When she discovers that they believe in witches, Hazel happily offers to help them get their treats from Donald.
+At first, she tries to kindly convince Donald but he skeptically retorts, yanks on her stretchy nose, and dumps the bucket of water on her head, not believing she is a real witch.
+Realizing that the job may be harder than anticipated, Hazel tells the boys she will use her magic for this situation.
+In another location, a scene paying homage to Shakespeare's Macbeth shows Hazel and the nephews concocting a magic potion, adding somewhat more whimsical ingredients than the Three Witches in Macbeth (such as, "Eye of needle, tongue of shoe, hand of clock that points at two!", etc.).
 After testing the potion, Hazel fills an insecticide sprayer (similar in appearance to a Flit gun) with the potion and returns to Donald's house with the nephews.